Scheduling Electricity Production Units to Mitigate Severe Weather Impact: An Efficient Computational Implementation: Numerical experiments

 We consider 15 hurricane trajectories for the Central Illinois 200-bus test system using a similar strategy as that used for IEEE 24-bus power system.
 Additional details can be found in \ref{app:simulation}.

-We use a convergence tolerance $\epsilon:=1e-4$ for the column-and-constraint generation algorithm.
-Additionally, to solve the large-scale master problem, we adopt Alg.~\ref{Alg:oa} with $\epsilon:=1e-4$ (the outer-inner cutting-plane algorithm has the same convergence tolerance than the column-and-constraint generation algorithm), $\epsilon_{tol}:=1e-5$, $\epsilon_{par}:=\frac{1}{2}e-5$, and $p_{cut}:=0.55$.
+{ We use a convergence tolerance $\epsilon:=10^{-4}$ for the column-and-constraint generation algorithm.
+Additionally, to solve the large-scale master problem, we adopt Alg.~\ref{Alg:oa} with $\epsilon:=10^{-4}$ (the outer-inner cutting-plane algorithm has the same convergence tolerance than the column-and-constraint generation algorithm), $\epsilon_{tol}:=10^{-5}$, $\epsilon_{par}:=\frac{1}{2}\times(10^{-5})$, and $p_{cut}:=0.55$.

-We first compare the performance between Gurobi and our outer-inner cutting-plane algorithm on solving the master problem in different iterations in Table~\ref{tab:gurobi_oa_comp}.
+We first compare the performance between Gurobi and our outer-inner cutting-plane algorithm on solving the master problem in different iterations.
+The Gurobi is in default setting with a time limit as 14400 seconds.
 The solution times for Gurobi and for the outer-inner cutting-plane algorithm (OICPA) are provided in Table~\ref{tab:gurobi_oa_comp}.
-Additionally, we present both number of nonzero elements for the master problems (M. NNZ) and their sizes (M. Size).
-Furthermore, we compare the claimed optimal values from Gurobi and our OICPA in Gurobi Opt and OICPA Opt, respectively.
+Additionally, we present both number of nonzero elements for the same master problems (M. NNZ) and their sizes (M. Size).
+Furthermore, we compare the objective values of best-detected solution from Gurobi and our OICPA in Gurobi Obj and OICPA Obj, respectively.}